-Credits earned through certain exams in the following test programs can be used to fulfill Charter Oak State College degree requirements:
+Credits earned through certain exams in the following test programs can be used to fulfill Charter Oak State College undergraduate degree requirements:

 - Advanced Placement Examinations (AP)